miracl/amcl/version3/rust/readme.txt

+NOTE: Updated to Rust 2018

-NOTE: This version of the library requires Version 1.17+ of Rust for 64-bit support.
-Unfortunately support for the 128-bit integer type is still flagged as unstable, and so for now a nightly build of rust must be used.
+NOTE: This version of the library requires Version 1.31+ of Rust for 64-bit support and for Rust 2018.
+It may not work correctly with older versions.

-NEW: 128-bit integers are now stable with version 1.26.
-So please use latest version.
+Basically for Rust 2018 support "use " was changed everywhere to "use crate:: "

 Namespaces are used to separate different curves.